Alanaktion/OpenSocial/README.md

 Easily build your own social network on an open platform, where you control all of the code.

-Based on my Xusix social network, OpenSocial is a powerful platform that you can build on to run your own unique social network.
+Based on @Alanaktion's Xusix social network, OpenSocial is a powerful platform that you can build on to run your own unique social network.

 ## Setup Instructions
 http://open.xusix.com/